- Home >

 St Paul’s Cathedral

 Another popular spot for royal weddings!
-Princess Diana and Prince Charles were married here in 1981, and the current Queen celebrated her Silver (1977), Golden (2002) and Diamond (2012) Jubilees in this cathedral.
+Princess Diana and Prince Charles were married here in 1981, and Queen Elizabeth II celebrated her Silver (1977), Golden (2002), Diamond (2012) and Platinum (2022) Jubilees in this cathedral.

 Book Tickets: St Paul’s Cathedral >>>